What is Tax Loss Harvesting?

 - There is a limit on capital loss which can be adjusted against the capital gain during the year.
-As per IRS Regulation, in case of individual taxpayer maximum $3000 loss can be adjusted during the year ($1500 each if married couples are filing separately).
+As per IRS Regulation, in case of individual taxpayer maximum of $3000 loss can be adjusted during the year ($1500 each if married couples are filing separately).
 Thus not all capital loss can be adjusted against the Capital gain, thereby limiting tax-loss harvesting benefits.

 - Tax-loss requires selling and buying of securities which are loss-making and adjusting them with profit-generating securities.
 Such buying and selling involves costs and sometimes outweigh the benefits arising out of such tax-loss harvesting.

 - Tax-loss Harvesting can defer the tax outflow but can’t eliminate it altogether and one has to pay the taxes sooner or later (barring a few exceptions).

 It is a tax-reducing strategy that is legal in nature and is not based on any type of speculation.
 A smart investor can make effective use of this strategy to compound its tax-adjusted return.
 Also, this strategy helps in an investment portfolio to not only generate Investment returns but also compound it by enriching the same with the amount of tax savings.

 This has been a guide to what is Tax Loss Harvesting and its definition.
 Here we discuss how to do Tax Loss Harvesting along with examples, advantages, and disadvantages.
 You can learn more about accounting from following articles –